jaredLunde/jaredLunde/README.md

-### If you want to improve, be content to be thought foolish and stupid with regard to external things.
+### If you want to improve, be content to be thought foolish and stupid.

-#### Don't wish to be thought to know anything; and even if you appear to be somebody important to others, distrust yourself.
+### Don't wish to be thought to know anything; and even if you appear to be somebody important to others, distrust yourself.

 — Epictetus